 News and Seminars

-2023.09.07 Paper (Severi L., Sacchetto M., Bianco A., Rottondi C., Knapińska A., Lechowicz P., “Demonstration of a Networked Music Performance Experience with MEVO“) accepted to the demonstration track of the 4th International Symposium on the Internet of Sounds IS2 2023 (link https://internetofsounds.net/is2_2023/) held October 26-27, 2023 in Pisa, Italy.
+2023.09.07 Demo (Severi L., Sacchetto M., Bianco A., Rottondi C., Knapińska A., Lechowicz P., “Demonstration of a Networked Music Performance Experience with MEVO“) accepted to the 4th International Symposium on the Internet of Sounds IS2 2023 (link https://internetofsounds.net/is2_2023/) held October 26-27, 2023 in Pisa, Italy.

 2023.08.04 Paper (Knapińska A., Lechowicz P., Spadaro S., Walkowiak K., “Agnostic Prediction of Multiple Types of Time-Varying Traffic in Optical Networks“) accepted to the IEEE Global Communications Conference GLOBECOM 2023 (link https://globecom2023.ieee-globecom.org) held December 4-8, 2023 in Kuala Lumpur, Malaysia.
 Datasets available: https://drive.google.com/drive/folders/1e-0aFX6r07yHDlI88eEPRJ6WbjzL3d8-?usp=share_link